jgthuerb/angular-game/README.md

-# game
+# Angular Game

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+This is a project testing out AngularJS and Firebase.io

 ## Build & development